DavidHe1127/Mr.He_HandBook/DevOps/dynamoDB.md

                                `Partition key` determines where data is stored whereas `sort key` determines sorted order.
                                For tables with composite primary key, partition key can be the same but sort key must be different.

-#### secondary-key
+#### secondary-index

 * Provide more querying flexibility
 * Allow 1 or more SI on a table
 * Allow query data using an alternate key in addition to queries against the PK
-* 2 types
-   * Global SI
+* GSI
   * An index with a partition key and sort key that can be different from those on the table.
 Max no. on a table - 20
+  * **must** have a partition key and can have a sort key.
+  * Cannot fetch attributes from base table!
+Make sure you choose the right projected attributes.
+  * Key attributes projected automatically.
+* LSI
-   * Local SI - An index that has the **same** partition key as the table, but a different sort key.
+  * An index that has the **same** partition key as the table, but a different sort key.
 Max no. on a table - 5
+  * Key attributes projected automatically.
+  * Can fetch from base table for non-projected attributes in index at a greater latency and with higher provisioned throughput costs.
    ![XX](./dynamoDB-2nd-index.png)

    At a minimum, DynamoDB projects the key attributes from base table into the index.